RSS-Reborn/RSS-Reborn/RSS-Config_License.md

-## All configs in RSS-Reborn are labled under CC-BY-NC-SA 4.0
+## All configs in RSS-Configs are labled under CC-BY-NC-SA 4.0

  You are free to: